tommasomoretti/nameless-analytics/README.md

 Highly customizable Server-Side Client Tag that claims requests from Client-Side Tracker Tag or other servers.

 Main features:
-- Creates users and sessions id and stores HttpOnly, Secure and SameSite = Strict cookies
+- Creates user and session IDs and stores HttpOnly, Secure, and SameSite=Strict cookies.
-- User and session data are written into Google Firestore in real time
+- User and session data are written into Google Firestore in real time.
-- Event data are enriched and written into Google BigQuery in real time
+- Event data are enriched and written into Google BigQuery in real time.
-- Events are fully logged in Google Tag Manager Server-Side preview mode
+- Events are fully logged in Google Tag Manager Server-Side preview mode.

 Read more about [Nameless Analytics Server-side client tag](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/)